 See the University’s Rules Relating to Awards, in conjunction with the Specific Award Rules listed below.

 Table of contents

-To be eligible for a Diploma of Business a candidate shall successfully complete the equivalent of eight (8) units (96 credit points) comprising:
+To be awarded the Diploma of Business a student is required to successfully complete the equivalent of eight (8) units (96 credit points) comprising:

 Schedule of units

 Additional information on how to apply is available at SCU International.
 Please note applicants from some countries need to go through an Education Agent.

 The information on this page may be subject to change over time.
 Please check this page again before acting and see our disclaimer.

 From the 1st of June, 2017, the term 'Distance Education' has been replaced with 'Online'